borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 consistency checks run both full-repository checks and per-archive checks within each repository.

-But if you find that archive checks are just too slow, for example, you can configure borgmatic to run repository checks only.
+But if you find that archive checks are too slow, for example, you can configure borgmatic to run repository checks only.
 Configure this in the `consistency` section of borgmatic configuration: